Zedekiah's Cave

 Winged creature

 The sign says that in 1873, French researcher Charles Simon Clermont-Ganneau found an engraved winged mythological creature inside the Cave.
 You can see an animal with four legs, a pair of wings, and a tail.
 This creature has a human head with a conical hat and a beard.
-And it reminds the figure of a cherub.
+And it reminds one of the figure of a cherub.

 The figure was removed during British governance.
 Today it is stored in the British Museum.

 Cherubs were a popular Old Testament motif, and the two giant cherubs around the Holy Ark in Solomon’s Temple were especially famous.
-Thus some people consider the cherub engraving as evidence that the quarry dates from the time of Solomon.
+Thus, some people consider the cherub engraving as evidence that the quarry dates from the time of Solomon.
 Some even think that the Holy Ark was/is hidden in this Cave.

 And now, let’s head further into the Cave and talk about its usage.